estand25/note-app/README.md

 I plan on adding the following features to contiune the learning:

 - Will update the front-end components to use React-Hooks - Done
-- Will update the front-end to have sign-up, log-in and log-out
+- Will update the front-end to have sign-up, log-in and log-out - Done
+- Will update the back-end to add a user schema - Done
+- Will update the back-end to add user routes/controllers - Done
+- Will update the front-end to persisnt User informaiton - Done
 - Will update the front-end to also have a note management page
-- Will update the back-end to add a user schema
-- Will update the back-end to add user routes/controllers

 ## What you should install?